Skip to Main Content

 Planning a Visit

 Luk Lak is located at 28 Bạch Đằng in the Thạch Thang ward of Hải Châu district, walking distance from the central Han River bridge area.
 The ₫₫ pricing places it at a level where a full table order for two, including multiple shared dishes, typically falls well within what international visitors consider accessible.
 Given the review volume and Michelin recognition, the kitchen attracts a mix of local regulars and visitors, which affects pacing during peak evening hours.
 Arriving at opening or during off-peak lunch windows tends to offer a more considered pace.
-No booking details are currently listed, and it is advisable to confirm current hours and reservation options directly before visiting.
+Daily opening hours are 7 AM to 10:30 PM, and reservations are recommended.

 Credentials Lens